Bas-Man/gnotify-to-line/README.md

 If you found this code first on github, I would direct you to [this article series.](https://dev.to/basman/connecting-to-gmail-api-with-python-546b) This will walk you through setting things up with Google.

-After going to the Google Quick start.
+After going tthough the Google Quick start.
 You should have downloaded your `credentials.json` file.
 Run the gmail-sample.py

 ### First Run